funnyleap/constellation-solidity/README.md

 </br>

 We will consider the average percentage of the amount withdrawn in 2022 as a parameter.
 Based on 2022 data, only 20% of the total amount moved was withdrawn.
-Therefore, we will only consider 20% of the Consórcio in the Open Withdraw mode.
+Therefore, we will only consider 20% of the _Consórcio_ in the Open Withdraw mode.

 In other words:
-Out of the 100 shares of this Consórcio, only 20 would be in the Open mode and, therefore, would pay a 10% administrative fee.
+Out of the 100 shares of this _Consórcio_, only 20 would be in the Open mode and, therefore, would pay a 10% administrative fee.
 The rest would be under the Conditional mode and, therefore, would contribute with a 5% administrative fee.

 </br>